19hours/sg-statutes/Acts/Postal Services Act.md

 (a) to prevent or obstruct the transmission or delivery of any postal article;

-(b) to intercept or to acquaint himself with the contents of anyletter; or
+(b) to intercept or to acquaint himself with the contents of any postal article; or

 (c) to commit mischief,

-damages, removes, tampers with or touches any installation or plant or any part thereof used for posts belonging to a public postal licensee shall be guilty of an offenceand shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 3 years or to both.
+damages, removes, tampers with or touches any installation or plant or any part thereof used for posts belonging to a public postal licensee shall be guilty of an offence.

+[34/2007 wef 24/08/2007]

 ### Protection of installation or plant used for posts